-IPF patients lack access to reliable information.
+Patients living with IPF lack access to reliable and comprehensive information.
 In most countries, information and self-management materials are either limited or not fully integrated into the care process.
-Newly diagnosed IPF patients do not always receive any supporting information from specialised centres; in the majority of the cases, it is up to patient support groups to provide these.
+Newly diagnosed patients with IPF do not always receive supporting information from specialised centres; in the majority of cases, it is up to patient support groups to provide these.

-Across all countries, respondents reported that prompt diagnosis is challenging.
-Patient representatives noted slow referral periods, with extended gaps between the initial suspicion of IPF and a confirmed diagnosis.
-Delayed diagnosis or misdiagnosis due to unclear signs and symptoms are major obstacles within the diagnostic process.
+Across all countries, respondents reported that fast and accurate diagnosis is a key barrier to access to care.
+Delayed diagnosis or misdiagnosis due to challenges in recognising IPF signs and symptoms are frequently cited as key issues.
+In addition, patient representatives noted slow referral periods, with extended gaps between the initial suspicion of IPF and a confirmed diagnosis.

-EMA-approved pharmacological treatments for IPF are available and reimbursed with no out-of-pocket costs for patients in all thirteen countries surveyed.
-However, timely referral to specialised centres, a prerequisite for receiving a prescription for treatment, remains a major challenge.
-Many respondents deemed the 'wait-and-watch' approach to treatment to be a barrier.
+EMA-approved pharmacological treatments for IPF are available and reimbursed in all surveyed countries.
+Nearly all of them reported no out-of-pocket costs for patients.
+However, many respondents deemed the 'wait-and-watch' approach to prescribing pharmacological treatment to be a barrier.
+Prescription rules are another hurdle as the prescription of pharmacological treatment is often restricted to specialised ILD centres or university hospitals.
+This is compounded by the delays in timely referral to specialised centres.

-A number of interviewees in different countries also reported access to non-pharmacological treatment (including oxygen therapy, pulmonary rehabilitation and lung transplantation) as being either restrictively available or, to some extent, unavailable.
-When available, it is not always fully covered or reimbursed, resulting in out-of-pocket expenses for patients.
+Respondents underlined the need for non-pharmacological treatment options in order to improve patients' quality of life.
+These include oxygen therapy, pulmonary rehabilitation and lung transplantation.
+Access to these options is very patchy across Europe, as they are either available with restrictions, or, to some extent, unavailable.
+When available, they are not always fully covered or reimbursed, resulting in out-of-pocket expenses for patients.

 Access to palliative care and end-of-life care is extremely fragmented.
 Some countries have established palliative care centres and teams, while others are only beginning to provide this kind of support.
+Many respondents also reported that existing end-of-life care programmes are however not specifically designed for patients with IPF.